Handpan, RAV Vast, Primal drum: review in detail

 INTRODUCTION TO THE REVIEW

 What are differences and similarities between these three beautiful musical instruments – handpan, Primal drum and RAV Vast drum?
-One thing is sure, all three are otften being called by the same names – handpan, hangpan or hang* drum, although RAV Vast and Primal drum are specific brands of the same group of instruments called tongue steel drums (also known as tank drums, since the first such instruments were made of small gas tanks).
+One thing is sure, all three are otften being called by the same names – handpan.
+Although RAV Vast and Primal drum are specific brands of the same group of instruments called tongue steel drums (also known as tank drums, since the first such instruments were made of small gas tanks).
 When we talk about handpan here, we talk about specific type of instruments and not one particular brand.
 All the musical instruments in this comparison are members of the idiophone family so let’s talk about that first.

 IDIOPHONE MUSICAL INSTRUMENTS